 We are extremely grateful to our everyone who has been so very kind & supportive.
 We understand these are uncertain times for everyone and are very grateful for any support offered, no matter how big or small – our appeal remains open.
 If you would like to help, please donate, join as a member HERE, or purchase a Gift Card.
 Thank you for your support!

 Our Tenterden station Gift Shop will be open when trains operate and has a social distancing one-way system.
 We also have an online shop where you may purchase a K&ESR Gift Card.

 - Is the Colonel Stephens Railway Museum open?

 Entry to the Colonel Stephens Railway Museum is free of charge when trains are operating.
 A social distancing one-way system is in place and face coverings must be worn.
-If you are not travelling on our trains, we kindly ask that you complete an NHS Test & Trace form on entry.
+If you are not travelling on our trains, you must scan in using the NHS Test & Trace app or complete a paper form.

 - Is there wheelchair accommodation on the train?

 Although we’re currently unable to provide blue badge parking in the station forecourt, visitors may be dropped off and collected at the station entrance & vehicles parked in the main car park.
 ‘Petros‘ is included in our trains whenever possible – to check for current availability click here